Battle of Sanaa (2014): Government bows to pressure

-Yemen TV continued to burn on 20 September as the Houthis advanced deeper into Sana'a.
+Yemen TV continued to burn on 20 September as the Houthis advanced deeper into Sanaa.
 That evening, Benomar announced an agreement that would end the crisis.

-By 21 September, the Houthis declared themselves in control of Sana'a, having taken over the offices of the prime minister, the state television building, and military headquarters.
+By 21 September, the Houthis declared themselves in control of Sanaa, having taken over the offices of the prime minister, the state television building, and military headquarters.
 Al-Ahmar's forces reportedly surrendered to the Houthis after fighting, although the general himself was believed to have escaped capture.
 The rebels signed a deal with the government, prompting Prime Minister Mohammed Basindawa to resign.
 However, they refused to sign an annex to the agreement under which security forces would resume control of areas seized by the Houthis and confiscate the Houthis' weapons.
 Nonetheless, Hadi declared an immediate ceasefire and urged all factions to respect the agreement.
 Basindawa criticised Hadi in his resignation, saying "autocratic measures" shut him out of the political process and kept his government "in the dark" with regard to Yemen's deteriorating security situation.

-Sana'a was widely regarded as having fallen to the Houthis in just a handful of days.
+Sanaa was widely regarded as having fallen to the Houthis in just a handful of days.
 Several Arab publications described the events as "shocking" and suggested they marked a major turning point for the country, which had been labouring through a protracted political crisis since the 2011 uprising that dislodged longtime president Ali Abdullah Saleh.

 Aftermath

 While the Houthis gained control of the capital and used the threat of force as leverage to wring concessions out of the government, including Basindawa's resignation, more subsidies on fuel, and a pledge to form a "unity government", they refrained from an immediate coup d'état.
 However, the group maintained control of key points in the city, despite the government's call for the Houthis to turn them over to security forces, and it kept a firm grip on the government.
 In October, when Hadi moved to appoint his chief of staff, Ahmed Awad bin Mubarak, as prime minister to replace Basindawa, the Houthis effectively vetoed the choice.

-Al Jazeera later claimed to have received taped phone conversations between Ali Abdullah Saleh, the former president, and Houthi officials indicating that Saleh aided the Houthis in their takeover of Sana'a.
+Al Jazeera later claimed to have received taped phone conversations between Ali Abdullah Saleh, the former president, and Houthi officials indicating that Saleh aided the Houthis in their takeover of Sanaa.
 Saleh's party, the General People's Congress, joined the Houthis in announcing an eleventh-hour boycott of the unity government led by Hadi and Prime Minister Khaled Bahah in November.

 The Houthis continued to apply pressure on the weakened unity government, kidnapping bin Mubarak for several days in January 2015 in an attempt to gain more control over the drafting of a new constitution.
 They stepped up their efforts by shelling Hadi's residence and capturing the presidential palace on 20 January, actions from which they had refrained in September 2014.
 These attacks prompted Hadi, Bahah, and the entire cabinet to resign.
 The Houthis then took control of the House of Representatives, declared it dissolved, and installed a Revolutionary Committee to administer the country in February 2015.